 While it may seem like a complicated problem, here’s the good news.
-Our digestive lining is able to regenerate itself quickly, often within a within a few days.
-The bad news is that stress may slow the process considerably, because our bodies can only handle so much.
+Our digestive lining can regenerate itself quickly, often within a few days.
+The bad news is that stress may slow the process considerably because our bodies can only handle so much.

 “Our bodies can only fight so many fires at one time.
 If someone is suffering from excess stress, disease, or chronic inflammation, the normal repair and maintenance of the gut gets deferred,” said Liz Lipski, PhD, author of “Digestive Wellness.”
 (Ref.
 6)

-Expert say that effectively repairing leaky gut syndrome is a four-step process that involves eliminating the problems that caused it in the first place, rebuilding the damaged gut lining and replacing lost digestive enzymes, while also boosting beneficial gut flora to restore digestive health.
+Experts say that effectively repairing leaky gut syndrome is a four-step process that involves eliminating the problems that caused it in the first place, rebuilding the damaged gut lining, and replacing lost digestive enzymes, while also boosting beneficial gut flora to restore digestive health.